git-khandelwal/CNN-to-GPT2/README.md

 Pretrained Models: Both ResNet-50 and GPT-2 are pretrained on large datasets to leverage transfer learning.
 Image-to-Text Translation: The model takes an image as input and outputs a descriptive caption.
 Web Interface: Users can upload an image through a simple frontend, and the backend generates and displays captions.

+Training:
+Train the model on the Flickr dataset for desired number of epochs(Took around 4 hrs of training on NVIDIA 4070 Ti 12G for 5 epochs with lr=1e-4)

+Running Web Application:
+Once the training is completed, check whether the caption is being generated or not by running the main.py file.
+Run the app.py file and go to localhost server to get the web interface for image captioning.